 I think back over the conversation with Carlisle as he describes what it is to be a shepherd, a herdsman, or a sheepherder.
 It is this one thought I burn into my memory…it’s the “take-away quote” from my whole experience there on the side of Highway 14 in Cedar Breaks, Utah, 2015.

 The sheepherder always ” knows where he is taking his sheep – he knows where there is food, shelter, and water.
-He knows his route” (-Caraisle, the sheepherder).
-Now where have I heard those thoughts before?
+He knows his route” (-Carlisle, the sheepherder).
+Now, where have I heard those thoughts before?
 Ah, yes… David, the Shepherd wrote them about The Lord, The Good Shepherd.

 - He is MY Shepherd

 - He Makes me to lie down in green pastures